 Triple agent: Agent who pretends to infiltrate a target organisation on behalf of a controlling organisation, but is in fact loyal to the target organisation.

-Wrangel Island: Island in Siberia, formerly home of a massive Russian gulag.
+Wrangel Island: Island in Siberia, rumoured to have once been home of a massive Russian gulag.

 All the original written content on this site (i.e. content that is not quoted from the game) was written by ManiacMansionFan.
 Please do not distribute or reproduce it anywhere without his explicit permission.